 This agreement can be found at https://my.marianuniversity.edu under the heading "Offices" and then "Business and Finance".
-This document is a fillable pdf and should be emailed to obf@marianuniversity.edu.
+This document is a fillable pdf and should be emailed to obs@marianuniversity.edu for new first year and transfer students.
+Each semester thereafter, students will be required to provide electronic acknowledgement that they have read and agree to the terms and conditions of the Student Financial Responsibility Agreement prior to being allowed to register in Sabrenet.